mr-nart/Kingmaker/Sessions/020-029/023 - Laying the Foundation.md

 ## Log
 > **Hedera & Valerie**
-> - Pikmek & Chief Sootscale + 12 others arrive at Tuskwater Fort on *20th of Pharast*, they agree to Hedera's terms, will assist with whatever is requested
+> - Pik'mek & Chief Sootscale + 12 others arrive at Tuskwater Fort on *20th of Pharast*, they agree to Hedera's terms, will assist with whatever is requested
 > 	- Hedera's putting them to work at repairing fences, clearing up the tunnel, cleaning up the place, scavenging resources (they can keep 10%)

 **Garrett**